cesarl94/SpaceInvaders24/README.md

 ![error3](RawContent/error/error3.png)

-You can download the [latest playable version of this game here](https://drive.google.com/file/d/1vzxFHMdYkiYCXqNVAkuTV51b_oH3GZkf/view?usp=drive_link).
+You can download [this version of the game here](https://github.com/cesarl94/SpaceInvaders24/releases/tag/0.1.1) (Version 0.1.1).

 ---